muhammad-tamim/interview-questions/README.md

 Note:
 - Web APIs provide the environment and methods for async operations.
 - Event Loop manages the execution order, ensuring async tasks run without blocking the single-threaded call stack.

+## What is Call Stack:
+A call stack is a data structure that keeps track of function calls in a Last-In-First-Out (LIFO) manner.
+When a recursive function calls itself, here's what happens:

+- new frame creation and stack growing
+- Base case reached and stack un-winding

 ## What are the possible ways to create objects in JavaScript?